- Brand name

 The following instructions explain how to inject CIMZIA.
 Read the instructions carefully and follow them step by step.

-Do not mix the injection in the same syringe with any other medicine.
+Do not mix the injection in the same syringe or pen with any other medicine.

 - Setting up